The Brand Continuum

 • In Composed and Tempered, behaviour tracks close to this baseline.

-• As you move out toward Dormant or Dynamic, behaviour drifts further from it – either through under-activation or overload.
+• As you move out toward Dormant or Dynamic, behaviour moves further from it – either through under-activation or overload.

 The baseline is the reference point for all movement on the Continuum: the place the system is trying to return to, whether it knows it or not.